tsamo13/BUILD-IT/README.md

 ## 📁 Files

+- `Files_of_1st_deliverable`: Folder that contains all the files (Project-description-v0.1, Use-case-v0.1 and Domain-model-v0.1) as separate documents.
 - `1st Integrated Deliverable.pdf`: First project deliverable containing system overview, use case and domain model.
+- `2nd Integrated Deliverable.pdf`: Second project deliverable containing robustness diagrams, renewable use cases and renewable robustness diagrams.

 ## 👨‍💻 Developed for